 - Calms and relaxes, helping improve emotional regulation

-- Enhances learning – multisensory environments activate different areas of the brain simultaneously which helps which enhances learning by building neural pathways more quickly.
+- Enhances learning – multisensory environments activate different areas of the brain simultaneously which helps enhance learning by building neural pathways more quickly.

 Don’t have a room for your sensory room?